sophiaelizecruz/sophiaelizecruz.github.io/projects/project-5.md

 # All dates must be YYYY-MM-DD format!
 date: 2020-05-07
 labels:
+  - Software Engineering
+  - MongoDB
-  - Adobe Illustrator
+  - Meteor
-  - Adobe InDesign
+  - Project Management
 summary: A magazine that I had worked on with a peer for our Capstone project for our second year graphics class.
 ---